 Then convert the notes into a checklist.

-- Identify the pages that should be matched first
+- Identify the pages that should be matched first.

-- Separate ranking gaps from page-quality gaps
+- Separate ranking gaps from page-quality gaps.

-- Flag missing supporting content
+- Flag missing supporting content.

-- Flag internal-linking weaknesses
+- Flag internal-linking weaknesses.

-- Mark the technical issues that are clearly hurting usability
+- Mark the technical issues that are clearly hurting usability.

-- Decide which fixes are page-level and which are site-level
+- Decide which fixes are page-level and which are site-level.

-Some findings point to a broader site problem.
+That last distinction matters.
+Some findings belong to a single URL.
+Others point to a broader site problem.

 If you treat every problem like a page problem, you under-diagnose.
 If you treat every problem like a site-wide strategic problem, you overcomplicate the fix.